 Ginger-Lemon Shots!
 Without a juicer!
 Sometimes there IS a quick fix!

-This lovely combo can be created using a blender, no juicer necessary.
+This power detox combo can be created using a blender, no juicer necessary.

-Lemon kicks up your immune system as well and your vitamin C levels to lofty heights!
-And both energize you!Easy to make, try it daily – before breakfast – especially in the winter months.
+And let’s not forget the lemon.
+This bright citrus fruit kicks up your immune system as well and your vitamin C levels to lofty heights!

-Too burny on your throat?
-That’s because ginger has capsaicin, the same found in hot chili peppers.
+I know what you might be thinking.
+Isn’t ginger is a bit burny going down?
+Yep, a bit, but not quite like chili peppers.
 If you want, chase down your shot with a glass of water, or even drink it diluted in an entire glass of water if that feels better.

 - Collection of FIVE Blender Shots to boost your metabolism and mood!